FBurkelwsd/ehsshop/content/tools/jig-saw/index.md

 The shop has a [Milwaukee M18 Fuel D-Handle Jig Saw](./Milwaukee_M18_Jig_Saw.pdf).

+## Usage

+Replacement blades can be found in bins against the wall behind the band saws.

 ## Safety

 You may learn more by reading this [Jig Saw Safety Guide](https://www.powertoolinstitute.com/pti-includes/pdfs/Tool-Specific-Files/Jig-Saw.pdf) and